otisid/mb-js-validator/README.md

 # mb-js-validator
-Simple JavaScript implementation of Croatian Business Registry Number (MB) validaton.
+Simple JavaScript implementation of Croatian Business Registry Number (MB) validation.

 If the MB is valid function returns 1, otherwise 0 (false).